 Division of Property

 California is a community property state, which means that any income earned or property acquired during the marriage is considered the property of both spouses.
 Should a couple get divorced, community property is divided equally.
 Property brought into the marriage or inherited is usually not considered to be community property.

 Perhaps more than any other divorce issue, if you can reach an agreement with your spouse concerning physical and legal custody of your children and visitation rights, the better it will be for all parties.
-However, if that is not possible, there are many factors your lawyers should to present to the court so it can make a decision in the best interests of the child.
-See our page Child Custody and Visitation in California (link to page) to learn more.
+However, if that is not possible, there are many factors your lawyers should present to the court so it can make a decision in the best interests of the child.
+See our page Child Custody and Visitation in California to learn more.

 Call Ghazi Law Group for a Free Consultation

 Even if you are only considering divorce, it is wise to learn where you stand.
 The experienced Studio City and Sherman Oaks divorce attorneys at Ghazi Law Group are happy to meet with you to discuss your concerns and explain your rights.
 Call us for a free consultation at (818) 839-6644 or email us at email@example.com

 Do you think your spouse has been acting cagey since the two of you have been considering divorce?
 California is a community property state, which…Read More

 What you Need to Know about California Move Away Orders When people reach a child custody agreement, they often do not anticipate that one of…Read More